Ashish89Rangari/DevSecOps-Multi-Tier-With-Database/README.md

 # Architecture & Flow

-1. Below is the Architecure  | EKS CLUSTER
+1. Below is the Architecure & Flow.

 2. Every stage of Pipeline we can use security to ensure that there is no bug, vulnerabilities within the application.